shaleen-wonder-ent/user-guides/Contoso-LandingZone-Summary.md

 ## 1. Executive Summary

-Contoso operates an **agent-based contact center application** for the airline industry, currently serving one customer deployed across two Azure regions (West Europe & North Europe) in an Active-Active configuration.
+Contoso operates an **agent-based contact center application**, currently serving one customer deployed across two Azure regions (West Europe & North Europe) in an Active-Active configuration.

 ### The Challenge

-As Contoso looks to **onboard new airline customers** in potentially different geographies, the current approach of building infrastructure from scratch for each customer is not sustainable.
+As Contoso looks to **onboard new customers** in potentially different geographies, the current approach of building infrastructure from scratch for each customer is not sustainable.
 Contoso needs a **repeatable, scalable, and compliant foundation** that allows rapid tenant onboarding without re-engineering.

 ### The Solution: Azure Landing Zone + Deployment Stamps